• Skip to primary navigation

 Calories: 102kcalCarbohydrates: 17gProtein: 1gFat: 3gSaturated Fat: 1gTrans Fat: 1gSodium: 41mgPotassium: 109mgFiber: 1gSugar: 9gVitamin A: 1IUVitamin C: 2mgCalcium: 14mgIron: 1mg

-Please note, the nutrition details are estimated using a food database and are offered here only as a guideline for informational purposes.
+Please note, the nutrition details are estimated using a food database.
+The data above is a rough estimate, not an exact science.

 Looking for something?